DN-1111/DN-1111/README.md

 ## Hi there 👋

 Welcome to my GitHub!
-I’m an IBM Certified Data Analyst with a passion for solving real-world problems through data.
-I specialize in data cleaning, analysis, visualization and storytelling, using tools like SQL, Tableau, Python and Excel to transform raw data into meaningful insights that drive better decisions.
+I’m a certified data analyst with hands-on experience working on real-world analytics projects that uncover insights and guide decisions.
+I enjoy exploring real-world datasets, uncovering insights and presenting them through clean, interactive dashboards and data-driven narratives.

 About Me
 -  IBM Certified Data Analyst with hands-on experience in analytics and visualization.